-Hot Wheelz Festival is a live work platform set out to burn rubber, speed up, slow down, dodge cones and redefine acceleration.
+Hot Wheelz Festival is a virtual live arts platform that was founded in 2020 during the COVID-19 pandemic.
+We set out to burn rubber, speed up, slow down, dodge cones and redefine acceleration.

-We host virtual week-long residencies for Chicago curators, spaces, and collectives to create live programming while loosely approaching the question, “How do we keep moving?”.
-Each residency will include a Hot Wheelz Festival website page takeover as well as engagements across our different platforms.
-Hot Wheelz believes live programming hinges on the idea of live experience for the audience, whether that’s watching a live stream, limited engagements with pre-recorded work, virtual reality, or an ever-changing web page.
-Through these varying responses a visual “road map” will be created that connects a coalition of diverse live work in Chicago.
+The platform is an annual residency for curators who are looking to explore liveness in virtual programming while loosely addressing the question, “How do we keep moving?”
+Each residency includes a webpage takeover as well as engagements across our different social media channels.
+Hot Wheelz Festival believes live work hinges on the present experience of the audience, whether that’s watching a live stream, limited engagements with prerecorded work, virtual reality, or an ever-changing webpage.
+Through these varying responses a “roadmap” is being created on our archive page that represents a coalition of diverse live work in Chicago.

-Co-creators Jill Perez (Museum of Contemporary Art Chicago) and Lauren Steinberg (The School of the Art Institute) are young art professionals whose work focuses on performance, programming and community engagement.
+Co-creators Jill Perez and Lauren Steinberg are young art professionals whose work focuses on performance, programming and community engagement.
 Lauren and Jill decided to launch this online platform to break out of institutional rigidity and provide space during a time of live arts crisis.
 They hope that Hot Wheelz Festival can be used by the Chicago art community to continue to connect with each other and show new work.